 - Have all other reports/documentation requested by the sponsor been submitted?

 - Has the UWM Institutional Review Board or Institutional Animal Care and Use Committee been notified that the project has ended?
-Have the final reports been submitted to the appropriate institutional committee?
+Have the final reports been submitted to the appropriate institutional research committee(s)?

 - Have all biological safety and/or radiation safety compliance requirements been satisfied?

-- Have all purchasing and/or travel cards associated with the award been removed from the award?
+- Have all purchasing and/or travel cards associated with the award been destroyed?

 Sponsored Programs Glossary/Acronyms